I posted a vintage sewing version of this some years ago. Check it out here.

 Pinterest is a great tool to build a wardrobe.
 You can identify not only what you need, but what colors will work and how you can mix and match.
 Or just use good ol’ paper and staple your fabric swatches to your sketches.

 7- Make less.
-But make it the best you can make it.
+But sew it the best you can and enjoy the process.

 Instead of pumping out a half dozen dresses in a year you’re only “so-so” about, perhaps put that fabric budget into something that takes you longer, but that you love.
 Spend the time finishing the seams.
 Make the time to add all the trims.
 Think about it long-terms.
 Learn to enjoy the process.
 And make something you’re super proud of.

 And don’t forget to add extra seam allowance at the side-seams and shoulder seams so you can let that garment out in future and get even more use from it.

 Things move so fast on the internet that I fight with myself over this one constantly.
 But I’m learning to move at my own pace without worrying about what everyone else is doing, and really enjoy the making process.
 Making a dress in sections while investing maybe $25 a month long term means those bigger dresses that cost more can be spread out over time and work within your budget.
 And as you hone your skills during the process you’ll be really proud of how much you’re learning and how far you’ve come.

 Obviously this might come across funny since I sell patterns, but i’ve recently been seeing the advantages to owning e-patterns I’ve bought from other makers.
 Not only are they great for instant gratification, but the best thing for me is that if you change sizes, or if you lose a piece, you can just print it out again.
 Pick pieces you’ll get long-term use from, and pick basics you can change up with trims and pattern alterations.